 Loosely based on Hendrik Willem van Loon’s 1921 book, The Story of Mankind pits Ronald Colman – in his final role, as the Spirit of Man – against another veteran, Vincent Price, as Satan.
 Should divine intervention prevent a Super-H bomb from wiping out humankind (and fellow Earth dwellers)?

-The fact that just about every single historical personage in The Story of Mankind is either European or an American (U.S.) of European ancestry is no coincidence.
+The fact that just about every historical personage in The Story of Mankind is either European or an American (U.S.) of European ancestry is no coincidence.
 And to think that just about nothing has changed in the last six decades.

 Ronald Colman died of emphysema at age 67 on May 19, 1958, in Santa Barbara, California.